m-nathani/api-fetcher/README.md

 #### **Team management**
 > haven't yet found a way to parse this app, it uses redux-toolkit RKT, so need to work on it
+> find a way where the url is stored in a variables, currently have to manually in json to replace values of vars from the code